History of Banking In India PDF Download: Check the Details of Evolution Before And After Independence, Components, and Role

 The term Urban Co-operative Banks (UCBs), though not formally defined, refers to primary cooperative banks located in urban and semi-urban areas.
 These banks, till 1996, were allowed to lend money only for non-agricultural purposes.
 There are 1,531 urban cooperative banks (UCBs) and 97,006 rural cooperative banks, with the latter making up 65% of the total asset size of all cooperatives taken together.

-History of Banking in India - Top 10 Indian Bank - as per the largest Market Capitalisation
+Top 10 Indian Bank - As per the largest Market Capitalisation

 The top 10 Indian banks by market capitalization for 2024 are shown below.
 There are 21 private sector banks and 12 public sector banks in India.
 In addition, the Indian financial system is supported by 45 international banks operating in the private sector.